jonschlinkert/template/README.md

 ## Options
+Template supports all [Lo-Dash template](http://lodash.com/docs#template) options, as well as a few extras.

 ### custom delimiters
 All of the options from the [delims](https://github.com/jonschlinkert/delims) library may be passed to the options object.